kunal0655/Diabetes-Prediction/README.md

 # Diabetes-Prediction
-I have developed this Diabetic Prediction model using Machine Learning and Python In this project, our objective is to predict whether the patient has diabetes or not based on various features like Glucose level, Insulin, Age, BMI.
+I have developed this Diabetic Prediction model using Machine Learning and Python.
+In this project, our objective is to predict whether the patient has diabetes or not based on various features like Glucose level, Insulin, Age, BMI.
 We will perform all the steps from Data gathering to Model deployment.
 During Model evaluation, we compare various machine learning algorithms on the basis of accuracy_score metric and find the best one.